How to Make Proffee (Protein Coffee)

 Ingredients

 • 3 tablespoons (weighs ~15 grams) protein powder of your choice* (I recommend using a flavor that pairs well with coffee like vanilla or chocolate.
 Feel free to use any type of protein powder such as whey, pea, or soy.
-You can also use collagen powder. )
+You can also use collagen powder.
+The only protein powder I would NOT recommend using is egg white protein powder as it can clump up in hot liquids.)

 • 1/4 cup milk of your choice (dairy milk, almond milk, soy milk, oat milk, etc.)